Cat Skiing in Colorado

 Steve Banks, Director of Mountain Guide Operations

 Colorado is synonymous with powder skiing.
 Our high elevation and cold temperatures result in some of the lightest snow in the US.
 Irwin is uniquely located to catch any storm headed from the Great Basin, and we receive more than twice as much annual snowfall as nearby ski resorts.
-Orographic snowstorms will regularly drop a surprise two feet of fluffy powder on Irwin’s 1,000 acres of skiable terrain when other areas receive just two inches.
-Regular avalanche control work allows our guests to ski steep terrain during these big storms–the best time for face shots!
+Orographic snowstorms will regularly drop a surprise two feet of fluffy powder on Irwin’s 1,000 acres of skiable terrain when other areas receive just inches.
+Eleven’s avalanche mitigation program allows our guests to safely ski steep terrain during these big storms.
 Our remote location gives a unique wilderness feel, while our on-mountain facilities, snow cats, and staff are unrivaled in the industry.

 Day 1 - Crested Butte Mountain Resort